Plot Type: Soul-Mate Romance (SMR)

 In the meantime, the primary romance plot takes Krysta and Étienne from immediate attraction to lustful glances and sighs to hot love scenes—and finally to their HEA.
 In a side story line, Étienne's sister, Lisette, is falling for the mysterious Zach (and vice versa).
 And in yet another story line, the Guardians are worried about Ami's pregnancy and about her friendship with Zach.

 As usual, the author spends too much time on the whole eco-friendly, organic theme, as she has the characters explain to Krysta that their highly developed senses result in extreme sensitivity to pollution and to artificial food additives and chemicals.
 That's why they drive hybrid or electric cars and eat only organically grown food.
-Still, why bother discussing this at length in every book when it has absolutely nothing to do with the plots?
+Still, why bother hitting us over the head in every book with an environmentally friendly hammer when it has absolutely nothing to do with the plots?